linyaoli/acm/README.md

 Contributing code
 -----------------
-Free to use and contribute.
+feel free to use and contribute.

 Donations
 ---------

 Disclaimer
 ----------
+Most of the questions are from leetcode, CTCI and geeks4geeks.